 If you are looking for a 5 days in Jordan itinerary, you are in the right place.
 I have visited Jordan multiple times since 2016 and have made many mistakes when putting together what to do in what order.
-If you want to get the most out of your 5 days, I suggest you follow this 5 days in Jordan itinerary to save yourself some headaches.
+If you want to get the most out of your Jordan itinerary and just have 5 days, I suggest you follow this itinerary below!

 I am going to make a few assumptions about your 5 days in Jordan.
 If these do not apply to you, I will offer alternates at the end of this Jordan itinerary post.
 For example, I am assuming you are arriving and departing from AMM (Queen Alia International Airport).
 But if you are not, that is fine, if you are departing to Israel by land after your visit, I will suggest how you get to the border to cross).